marcusoftnet/marcusoftnet.github.io/_posts/2014-10-16-some-thoughts-about-waste-and-waste.md

 Every Lean practitioner goes through a phase of "waste elimination frenzy".
 At least the ones I've met.
 Ah, well....
 I did at least.
-This usually happen in the beginning of your Lean journey when you realise that if you can remove waste the flow would be improved and value will be created faster and more effective.
+This usually happen in the beginning of your Lean journey when you realize that if you can remove waste the flow would be improved and value will be created faster and more effective.

 Now we go out on a hunt to find that pesky waste.
 Kill it!